-Hello, after a few years I walked through the site (www.ooo.cz/zen-sen), which helped me a long time.
-And they are already historic :-).
-In the morning I put two teaspoons of my own extract of eleutherococcus, brahmi, tulles, and rhodes of the many-flower.
+Hello, after a few years I went to the site (www.ooo.cz/zen-sen), which helped me a long time.
+And they are already historical :-).
+In the morning I put two teaspoons of my own extract of eleutherococcus, brahmi, tulles, and rhodes of the many-flowered.
 I recommend you to look at Phylantum amarus and Mitragyna speciosa.
-No one is being introduced to the Czech Republic for the first time, it is banned by the other EU.
-Pharmacists then create a monopoly, and we are a little bit more knowledgeable.
-With regards rm
+No one is being introduced to the Czech Republic in the first place, it is banned by the other EU.
+Pharmacists then create a monopoly, and we are a little bit more knowledgeable. with regards rm

-The site ooo.cz/zen-sen is historic because I made a historical mistake on them - just like Mr. Brechman, and I assumed that the composition and effects of ginseng and related eleutherococcus would be related.
+The ooo.cz/zen-sen website is historic today, because I made a historical mistake on them - just like Mr. Brechman, and I assumed that the composition and effects of ginseng and related eleutherococcus would be related.
 No!
 Both are effective, but completely different.
-At that time I arbitrarily extrapolated some scientific information about genius to eleutherococcus.
-I promise I will not get it anymore: Panax ginseng) and Eleutherococcus senticosus , incorrectly referred to as " Siberian ginseng ", have nothing in common at all ( davydov2000es ), except that they are both adapted according to Brechman ( Brekhman1969nsp ).
+I then arbitrarily extrapolated to my shame some scientific information about genius on eleutherococcus.
+I promise I will not get it anymore: Panax ginseng) and Eleutherococcus senticosus , incorrectly referred to as " Siberian Ginseng ", have nothing in common at all ( davydov2000es ), except that they are both adapted to Brechman ( brekhman1969nsp ).

-Let me also thank you for your reminders and let me down for your global insight into pharmaceutical policy.
-I will allow you to use your comment as a pass to make this policy a little bit clear to other readers.
-Pharmaceutical companies, as well as Coca Cola, are the historic successor of drug dealers - Coca Cola was originally a herbal drink without bubbles, but with cocaine content.
+Next, let me thank you for your reminders, and let me down for your global insight into pharmaceutical policy.
+I would like to use your comment as a pass to make this policy a little more clear to other readers.
+Pharmaceutical companies, like Coca Cola, are the historic successor of drug dealers - Coca Cola was originally a herbal drink without bubbles, but with cocaine content.
 The original owner of the company was the opium victim.
-Pharmaceutical companies started similarly, mostly rich in selling opium pills as a miracle cure, such as toothache or syrup for naughty babies, or something like the movie Dissolved and Dropped.
+Pharmaceutical companies started similarly, mostly rich in selling opium pills as a miracle cure, such as toothache or syrup for naughty babies, or something like the movie Dissolved and Launched.

 It is not essential what these "medicines" were officially intended for.
 People bought them as a drug and still had a good conscience to do something for their health.
-It is logical that the sellers of this type of "drugs" riched fastest.
+It is logical that the dealers of this type of "drugs" have risen the fastest.
 There were no regulatory laws yet.
 Today we have these laws, but serve as a guard dog to confirm the position of the original opium dealers.

-After the sale of some addictive substances was banned by ordinary mortals in the 20th century, the beverage industry was forced to rely on caffeine ( Dr. Kofein ).
+After the sale of some addictive substances was banned by ordinary mortals in the 20th century, the beverage industry was forced to revert to caffeine ( Dr. Kofein ).
 Caffeine is a less addictive, less harmful and less profitable substitute for cocaine, and the beverage industry now holds it like a Cure of Hell.
 Pharmaceutical companies have been better off, the sale of addictive substances is still allowed in hidden form.
-A gaudy example is GABA agonists, which should be called powder in the powder.
+A glaring example is GABA agonists, which should be called powder in the powder.
 They are sold as "sedatives", in fact, they are triggered by the activation of the alcohol receptor.
 Diazepam, Rohypnol, Valium, Zolpidem, tells anyone something?
-They make physical dependence as strong as alcoholism, but come with good conscience and less damage to the liver in calculating dollar sales.
-They are legal as well as alcohol but, unlike alcohol, they can produce only a few manufacturers, the so-called pharmaceutical companies.
-The aim of merging these companies into larger and larger entities is not production optimization, as is officially claimed, but the monopolization of the dependency market.
+They cause physical dependence as strong as alcoholism, but they come with good conscience and less damage to the liver in calculating dollar sales.
+They are legal as well as alcohol, but, unlike alcohol, they can produce only a few manufacturers, so-called pharmaceutical companies.
+The aim of merging these companies into larger and larger units is not production optimization, as is officially claimed, but the monopolization of the dependency market.

 It is estimated that up to 10% of the population, especially women who otherwise have social barriers to alcoholism, is estimated to have a secret addiction to "sedatives" in "developed countries".
-In the USA, about 30 million women are dependent on sedatives.
-Other classes of addictive "drugs" affect other receptor classes, such as Alnagon and its clones affect opioid receptors.
-That could be continued.
+In the US, about 30 million women are dependent on sedatives.
+Other classes of addictive "drugs" affect other classes of receptors, such as Alnagon and its clones affect opioid receptors.
+This could be continued.
 But it is not my goal here to write a complete list of non-pharmacists.
-It could be part of aspirin or paralen , whose mechanism of action is very primitive from a technical point of view.
+There could be some aspirin or paralen , whose mechanism of action is very primitive from a technical point of view.
 Modern pharmaceutical science has gained a good reputation on antibiotics , but Alnagon is neither salvarsan nor penicillin.
-These drugs do not cure anything, they just parasite the weaknesses of the human nervous system.
+These drugs do not cure anything, they only parasite the weaknesses of the human nervous system.
 This is a thing that the key people in pharmaceutical megas know well - remembering what they have earned their first money.
-And now imagine that we and you will come and offer the public a healthier alternative to GABA agonists in the form of the Pacific Piper methysticum plant (also kava kava) or a healthier alternative to Alnagon in the form of the Mitragyna speciosa plant that you have been alerted to.
+And now imagine that we and you will come and offer the public a healthier alternative to GABA agonists in the form of Pacific Piper methysticum (also kava kava), or a healthier alternative to Alnagon in the form of the Mitragyna speciosa plant that you have been alerted to.
 And then Duke's Phytochemical Database arrives and explains to people that herbal treatments are fatal miscarriages with a probability of 1 million, while "normal" drugs die in the USA, for example, due to an incorrect dosage of about 1 person in 2000.
-This would Could not.
+This would could not.
 That must not be allowed.
-Pharmaceutical companies today are not interested in getting new drugs on the market unless the managers are absolutely unsure that it will be a "blockbuster" exclusively for them.
-The process of approving and clinical testing of drugs is extremely expensive, as everyone is stealing with forgiveness.
+Today, pharmaceutical companies are not interested in getting new drugs on the market unless managers are absolutely sure it will be a "blockbuster" exclusively for them.
+The process of approving and clinical testing of drugs is terribly expensive, as everyone is stealing with forgiveness.
 Everything is set in such a way that nothing can happen that is not under monopoly control.

-As for the other plants you mention, I did not know Phyllanthus amarus and Mitragyna speciosa plants until you spoke to me.
+As for the other plants you mentioned, I did not know Phyllanthus amarus and Mitragyna speciosa plants until you noticed me.
 Thank you.
-It is good to know the effectiveness of the mulberry flower, the basil sacrum ( Ocimum sanctum ) and the Bacopa moniera (brahmi) plants, although I have never tried them before.
-They fill the definition of the adaptogen and would certainly deserve mention in my list of interesting herbs.
+I know the effectiveness of the multi-flower rhodium, the sacrum basil ( Ocimum sanctum ) and the Bacopa moniera (brahmi), even though I have never tried them before.
+They meet the definition of the adaptogen and definitely deserve a mention in my list of interesting herbs.
 I am currently testing the Momordica cochinchinensis (sweet pumpkin) plant that contains a natural non-caloric sweetener, like licorice or Stevia rebaudiana .